Cyndi Lauper: 2016–2019: Detour

-The song "Together" was featured in the Canadian computer-animated film Racetime released in January 2019.
-Originally written and performed in French by Dumas, Lauper performed the English translation in the English version of the film originally titled La Course des tuques.
+The song "Together" was featured in the Canadian animated film Racetime released in January 2019.
+Originally written and performed in French by Canadian singer and musician Dumas, Lauper performed the English translation in the English version of the film originally titled La Course des tuques.

 On June 26, 2019, Lauper performed at the opening ceremony of Stonewall 50 – WorldPride NYC 2019.
-Backed by the Hollywood Bowl orchestra, conducted by Thomas Wilkins, Lauper played two concerts on July 12 and 13, 2019 at the iconic Hollywood Bowl.
+Backed by the Hollywood Bowl Orchestra, conducted by Thomas Wilkins, Lauper played two concerts on July 12 and 13, 2019 at the Hollywood Bowl.

-"Japanese Singles Collection – Greatest Hits" is a 2-disc greatest hits album that includes all of Laupers' singles released in Japan from 1983 to 1995 in chronological order.
+On September 6, 2019, the 2-disc compilation album, Japanese Singles Collection – Greatest Hits was released, nine days after its original Japanese release.
+It includes all of Lauper's singles released in Japan from 1983 to 1995 in chronological order.
 The second disc contains 26 music videos.
-Nine of these are available for the first time on DVD.
-The album was released on September 6, 2019, nine days after its original Japanese release.
+Nine of these were available for the first time on DVD.

 In September 2019, it was announced that Lauper would star alongside Jane Lynch in the new Netflix comedy series described as "kind of The Golden Girls for today".
-As of March 2021, there had not been any updates on this project.
+As of March 2025, there had not been any updates on this project.